barstoolbluz/ghcli/README.md

 ### 🧙 Setup Wizard

-First time activation triggers a wizard that:
+First-time activation triggers a wizard that:

 1. Walks you through token creation if needed
 2. Locks your token in the system keyring or encrypted file
-3. Sets up the right shell hooks for seamless integration
+3. Sets up shell wapper functions if required.
+If using a keyring, `gh` is unwrapped; if using encrypted local storage, `gh` is wrapped.

 ## 📝 Usage